 Contents of this article:

-NHANES also reported that fewer than 2 percent of people meet the daily 4,700-milligram potassium requirement, with women consuming less potassium than men on average.
+The National Health and Nutrition Examination Survey (NHANES) also reported that less than two percent of people in the U.S. meet the daily 4,700-mg potassium requirement.
+Women consume less potassium than men on average.

-Possible health benefits of consuming potassium
+Possible health benefits

 Blood pressure and cardiovascular health